AdobeDocs/analytics-2.0-apis/bdia.md

   - MarketingCloudVisitorID
   - ipAddress
 - If isMCSeed is set to true, the customerID may not be empty
 - There can only be ONE field specified as the isMCSeed per IMS Organization.
-This field name must be communicated before use to the SDC team for provisioning on the back-end.
+This field name must be communicated before use to the BDIA team for provisioning on the back-end.

 ## Throttle Limits
-Before using Streaming Data Collection, a customer must provide an expected volume of ingestion.
+Before using BDIA, a customer must provide an expected volume of ingestion.
 From the expected volume, a per-second throttle limit is configured within our system.
 This configuration throttles the number per-second ingestion server calls.
 If the system detects the throttle limit may be exceeded, it will process uploaded files more slowly to stay within the limit.

 These limits help ensure a timely processing and availability of data for Adobe Analytics reporting.
 They also help protect the system from becoming overwhelmed before proper capacity has been provisioned for a sharp increase in call volume.